bytrangle/docs/getting-started/services.md

 1. Follow the service creation wizard.

-If you choose to go directly to the service overview, [Check your service and connect to it][connect-to-your-service] shows you how to connect.
+If you choose to go directly to the service overview, [Connect to your service][connect-to-your-service] shows you how to connect.

 </Procedure>